-Upon receiving a Report of sexual misconduct, the Title IX Coordinator or a College employee the Title IX Coordinator designates will take appropriate immediate actions to protect the safety and well-being of the individuals involved in a complaint of sexual misconduct.
+Upon receiving a Formal Complaint of sexual misconduct, the Title IX Coordinator or a College employee the Title IX Coordinator designates will take additional appropriate actions to protect the safety and well-being of the individuals involved in a complaint of sexual misconduct.
 Generally, such actions include but are not limited to the following:

-- 1. Notify the Responding Party of the allegations made; - 2.
-Provide a copy of the Sexual Misconduct Policy to both parties; - 3.
-Establish an agreement between the parties that they are not to initiate contact with the other party or parties until further notice by the College.
+- 1. Send written notice to the Respondent of the allegations made; - 2.
+Provide a copy of the Sexual Misconduct Policy, that includes a copy of the College's grievance process, to both parties; - 3.
+If appropriate, establish an agreement between the parties that they are not to initiate contact with the other party or parties until further notice by the College.
 Failure to cooperate or honor the agreement could result in restricting either party's presence on campus; - 4.
-Take such other immediate measures to prevent contact with or proximity to the other party, including housing relocation, adjustment to work or class schedules and/or other measures as deemed appropriate by the Title IX Coordinator or designee; - 5.
-Have each of the parties and any witnesses acknowledge the expectation of confidentiality as outlined in this Policy; - 6.
+If appropriate, take such other immediate measures to prevent contact with or proximity to the other party, including housing relocation, adjustment to work or class schedules and/or other measures as deemed appropriate by the Title IX Coordinator or designee. - 5.
+Have each of the parties and any witnesses acknowledge the expectation of confidentiality as outlined in this Policy and advise both parties that nothing in the Policy restricts their ability to discuss the allegations or to gather and present relevant evidence; - 6.
 Advise all parties and any witnesses that they may not retaliate against any party or any witness involved in any investigation under this Policy.